 Steps for How to Sew a Snowman:

-Note: if you're not a sewer, this snowman can be made by simply gluing all parts together!
+Note: if you're not interested in sewing, this snowman can be made by simply gluing all of the parts together!

 Just replace all sewing directions with 'glue together.'
 Just be sure to use glue that can be used with felt.

-White felt fabric- we used a polka-dot patterned felt for a fun spin!
+White felt - we used a polka-dot patterned felt for a fun spin!